-At present, the average starting salary for a refrigeration technician in the U.S. runs at around $24 per hour, with more experienced and knowledgeable candidates earning as much as $45 per hour in some cases.
-This means that a large number of these technicians can earn salaries of as much as $56,000 to $65,000 per year – without taking any overtime or holiday pay into account.
+The average starting salary for a refrigeration technician in the U.S. runs at around $24 per hour, with more experienced and knowledgeable candidates earning as much as $45 per hour in some cases.
+This means that many of these technicians can earn salaries of as much as $56,000 to $65,000 per year – without taking any overtime or holiday pay into account.

 Once fully qualified and extensively experienced, a reputable refrigeration technician may be able to command a salary of over $70,000 per year – especially if they decide to start their own business.

 The pay rate for a refrigeration technician will also depend on which part of the country they decide to work in because some areas offer better hourly rates than others.
 For example, Alaska offers some of the highest hourly rates for refrigeration technicians at the moment, while Mississippi offers some of the lowest known rates for performing the same tasks.

 Along with above-average hourly rates of pay, many refrigeration technicians have reported that the companies hiring them offered a range of other benefits as well, such as: